-The 9 step home buying process
+The 9 step process

 Whether it's your first home, second or third, below is the buying process broken down into 9 steps prepared by Royal Lepage Team Realty.
-Shamil can guide you through this process in person during a complimentary buying consultation.
+Shamil can guide you through this process in person during a scheduled buying consultation.

 Obtain a mortgage pre approval through a Mortgage Broker or through a Financial Institution.
 Establish what you can afford before you start house hunting, how much down payment you need and how much you can afford on a monthly basis.

 What you need: Notice of Assessment from previous taxation year, Letter of Employment, T4's, Proof of Down Payment.
-A written pre approval makes you a cash buyer in the eyes of a seller thus giving you "bargaining power and a clear advantage over other buyers.
+A written pre approval makes you a cash buyer in the eyes of a seller thus giving you "bargaining power" and a clear advantage over other buyers.